stela2502/rust_survival/README.md

 # rust_survival

+Was fun to implement, BUT IS TOTALLY WORTHLESS IN MY HANDS!

 **RSF → Cox → Points**

 A Rust command-line tool to run **Random Survival Forests (RSF)** on a dataset, select top variables via feature importance, fit a **Cox proportional hazards model**, and assign points for a risk scoring system.